 Blankenship uses forward-facing sonar to locate the distance, direction, and depth of the crappies, then puts the jig on their snout.
 Similar to a video game, he observes how the crappies respond to his lure then makes adjustments to get them to bite.

 While there are endless tackle options, Blankenship favors a jig and plastic for immediate depth control and triggering ability.
 He shares his go-to screw lock jig and plastic, along with an overview of his spinning rod setup.
-Check out the Wired2fish Crappie Fishing Channel for more in-depth content.
+Check out the Wired2fish Crappie Fishing Guide for more in-depth content.